WanderingSpaceThinker/nonexistence/_posts/2021-03-08-Perfection-v2.0.md

 Life on Earth started around 3.7 billion years ago and even though there were minor hiccups like [the entire planet entirely freezing a few times](https://en.wikipedia.org/wiki/Snowball_Earth) along the road, it's still going strong.
 For context, modern humans have been around for 100 000 years, civilization started 10 000 years ago and the Industrial Revolution 200 years ago.

-Yet, at least as of writing this article, in a short amount of time, we're simultaneously at risk of running out of natural resources (eg: fossil fuel) and accumulating too much byproducts (eg: plastics and greenhouse gases), threatening our current livelihood and future development, so how give?
+Yet, at least as of writing this article, in a short amount of time, we're simultaneously at risk of running out of natural resources (eg: fossil fuel) and accumulating too many byproducts (eg: plastics and greenhouse gasses), threatening our current livelihood and future development, so how give?

 Well, remember those snowball earths?
-That might have been organisms sifting most of the greenhouse gases from the atmosphere and, [at one occasion](https://en.wikipedia.org/wiki/Great_Oxidation_Event), killing their contemporaries by producing oxygen... how the tables have turned.
+That might have been organisms sifting most of the greenhouse gasses from the atmosphere and, [at one occasion](https://en.wikipedia.org/wiki/Great_Oxidation_Event), killing their contemporaries by producing oxygen... how the tables have turned.

-Even more striking, plastic trash accumulating in nature is a big problem right now because the few organisms able to degrade it are rudimentory.
+Even more striking, plastic trash accumulating in nature is a big problem right now because the few organisms able to degrade it are rudimentary.
 Nature may have encountered a similar problem back in the [Carboniferous period](https://en.wikipedia.org/wiki/Carboniferous#Rocks_and_coal).

 Back then, bark-bearing, tree-like plants newly appeared but the organisms capable of breaking down this bark probably weren't as efficient as they are now, resulting in an accumulation of those plants when they died.